utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

 * **Issuer** - A claim that identifies the service that issued the JWT token, and signed the header and payload with its private key.

 * **Audience** - A claim that identifies the intended recipient of the JWT token.
+To use an array of values as the audience, enter a comma-separated list of values.

 * **Key ID** - The identifier for the issuer's public key.
-This is used to verify the JWT token's signature.<!-- A header parameter that identifies the public key used to verify the JWT token. -->
+This is used to verify the JWT token's signature.
+The key ID is a header parameter.

 * **Private key** - The issuer's private key that signed the JWT token.
-Select **Select File** to upload a private key in PKCS #8 format, or paste your key in the text area.
+Select **Select File** to upload a private key in PKCS #8 or Base64 format, or paste your key in the text area.

 * Optional parameters:

     * **Subject** - A claim that identifies the user the JWT token is issued to.
-If the subject isn't specified, the default value is the value entered in **Issuer**.
+If the subject isn't specified, the default value is the issuer.

     * **Additional claims** - Additional claims you'd like to include in your payload, in JSON format.
 You can [learn more about JWT claims](https://datatracker.ietf.org/doc/html/rfc7519#section-4).

+        > If you add claims already defined in this configuration, the values defined in each key-value pair will have higher priority.
+For example, if you specify an issuer in the **Issuer** field and also specify an issuer (`iss`) in a key-value pair, the value in the key-value pair will have higher priority.

     * **Expiry** - A claim that identifies when the JWT token expires, in seconds.
 The default expiration timestamp is `3600` seconds, which is equal to one hour.